jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary/Aurochs.md

 RacialMods:
 Languages:
 SQ:
+SpecialAbilities:
+  Stampede (Ex): >
-SpecialAbilities: Stampede (Ex) A stampede occurs if three or more creatures with stampede make a trample attack while remaining adjacent to each other.
+    A stampede occurs if three or more creatures with stampede make a trample attack while remaining adjacent to each other.
 While stampeding, the creatures can trample foes of their size or smaller, and the trample's save DC increases by +2.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: